appiahtheresacatherine-data/sweden-employment-analysis/README.md

 - Swedish-born individuals
 - Foreign-born individuals

-The goal is to understand how employment levels have changed over time and whether differences exist between these population groups.
+The goal is to examine how employment levels have changed over time and to identify differences between Swedish-born and foreign-born workers.

 ## Dataset
 The data used in this project comes from Statistics Sweden (SCB).